What is a Section 125 plan (cafeteria plan)?

 • W-2 reporting: Report employee contributions on W-2 forms.

-Benefits of Section 125 plans
+Benefits of Section 125 cafeteria plans

 Tax savings for employees: